Equilibridix/alx-low_level_programming/0x00-hello_world/README.md

 The 5 task is a C program using printf

 The 6 task prints the sizeof for various types

+The 7 task generates assembly code